silverbluemx/SE_SoftLandingManager/README.md

 *SLMignore* OPTIONAL : Include this tag in any block that you want this script to ignore.
 For example, thrusters on an auxiliary drone.

-*SLMdisplay* OPTIONAL : Main display for the script (there can be any number of them, or none at all)
+*SLMdisplay* OPTIONAL : Main display for the script (there can be any number of them, or none at all).
+To display in blocks with multiple displays (such as cockpits etc.) add the index of the screen.
+For example *SLMdisplay0* to display on screen n°0, *SLMdisplay1* to display on screen n°1, etc.

 *SLMdebug* OPTIONAL : Additional debug display for the script (there can be any number of them, or none at all)